TheProgTeam/Update_Drunk/README.md

 -PS.
 I really hate layers.
 I promise you Peter I will never use them.

-- Chris Gallo July 2015
+-- Chris Gallo July 2015

--PS.
+PS.
 I wish would of taken Chris' advice about the godlike option of creating layers.
-Now I have forever ruined the way he -looks at them.
+Now I have forever ruined the way he looks at them.
 I should punish myself..

 -- Peter Pantalakos July 2015